AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/introduction/query-builder-predicates.md

 ---
 title: Voorlopige naslaggids voor Query Builder
-description: Predicate reference for the Query Builder API.
+description: Predicate reference for the Query Builder API in AEM as a Cloud Service.
 exl-id: 77118ef7-4d29-470d-9c4b-20537a408940
-source-git-commit: d361ddc9a50a543cd1d5f260c09920c5a9d6d675
+source-git-commit: 8c73805b6ed1b7a03c65b4d21a4252c1412a5742
 workflow-type: tm+mt
-source-wordcount: '2246'
+source-wordcount: '2252'
 ht-degree: 0%

 ---